helidon-io/helidon/docs/mp/integrations/oci.md

 ### Object Storage

 The OCI Object Storage service is an internet-scale, high-performance storage platform that offers reliable and cost-efficient data durability.
-See [OCI Object Storage Overview][oci-object-storage-overview] in OCI documentation.
+See [OCI Object Storage Overview][oci-object-stora] in OCI documentation.

 To enable OCI Object Storage integration, add the following dependency to your project’s `pom.xml`: